The definitive guide to WordPress website maintenance

 Backups

 Accidental data deletion, a critical error, a hacking incident, a severe compatibility issue with a plugin… There are many dangers that can ruin a website.
-In those cases, it’s always a relief to have the possibility to revert back.
+In those cases, it’s always a relief to have the possibility to go back to a previous version.

 Proper WordPress maintenance entails performing regular backups without fail.
 Thanks to various free plugins (UpdraftPlus being one of the most well-known), you can easily create backups at your desired frequency.